showansimkhada/fin-act/guides/Linux.md

-# Install Kali Linux on MacBook Pro with T2 chip without external keyboard, mouse and usb (4 May 2025).
+# Install Kali Linux on MacBook Pro with T2 chip without external keyboard, mouse and USB (4 May 2025).

 ## Introduction
-This guide provides an instructions to install the Linux on the Macbook Pro with T2 chip with out external keyboard, mouse and usb.
+This guide provides instructions to install Linux on the MacBook Pro with T2 chip without an external keyboard, mouse or USB.

 ## Table of Contents
 1. [Disable security, download Kali Linux and Create Partitions](#1-disable-security-download-kali-linux-and-create-partitions)